kyan/kyan-jukebox-js/README.md

 ### Adding a new package to `package.json`

-The easiest way to do this is using `make api-console` or `make client-console`
+The easiest way to do this is using `just api-console` or `just client-console` (if those commands exist), or by attaching to the running container.

 Once you have a command line you can just run `$ npm install <package>`.
 This will install the package and update the `package.*` files.
 You will be able to continue development.
 When you shutdown the container though the package will be missing.
 You need to re-build the image to make it available.
-So remember to run `make build-all` when you start up next time.
+So remember to run `just build` when you start up next time.

 ### Mopidy